 At its simplest, the approach asks you to describe value in three ways: intrinsic, instrumental, and institutional.
 Encouraging you to consider value from different points of view, these three elements can be thought of like the points of a triangle.

 Intrinsic Value is subjective because it is expressed as intellectual, emotional and spiritual responses, opinions and experiences on an individual level.
-This approach is very well suited to arts and culture and most of us are familiar with this type of value.
+This approach is very well suited to cultural organizations and most of us are familiar with this type of value.